Chevy Financing: What To Know in 2025

 You can get a low interest rate through your financial institution.

-Before you sign your loan agreement with GM Financial or an online lender, it’s worth making a quick call to your bank or credit union to see what rates it can offer you on your Chevy loan.
+Before you sign your loan agreement with GM Financial or an online lender, it’s worth making a quick call or filling out an online application for your bank or credit union to see what rates it can offer you on your Chevy loan.

 Some financial institutions offer special rates to current customers, so you may be able to snag a low interest rate with your current bank or credit union.
-For instance, Bank of America offers up to 0.50% off auto loan interest rates for Platinum Honors members as of the writing of this article.
+For instance, Bank of America offers up to 0.50% off auto loan interest rates for Preferred Rewards members as of the publication of this article.

-As of the writing of this article, Bank of America auto loan rates start at 5.59% and U.S. Bank car loans start at 6.58%.
-Your local credit union may also offer competitive rates on car loans, since credit unions can only offer a maximum interest rate of 18%.
+Bank of America auto loan rates started at 5.44% and U.S. Bank car loans started at 5.38%.
+Your local credit union may also offer competitive rates on car loans, as credit unions are limited to a maximum interest rate of 18%.

 Online auto loans